ThomasRainford/react-persist-local-storage/README.md

 # react-persist-local-storage

-A React hook for persisting and managing state in local storage.
+A React hook for persisting, syncing and managing state in local storage.

 Supports object and string types.